ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Details for Experiment Settings

 \textbf{Datasets.} We test \ours{} on three agentic datasets for benchmarking web browsing and coding agents.
 Specifically, we conduct experiments on WebArena~\citep{zhou2024webarena} which features general web navigation across diverse domains, spaning shopping, administration, coding (Gitlab), and forums (Reddit).
 Another benchmark we used is Mind2Web~\citep{deng2023mind2web}, which provides playground to test the generalization of agents on versatile operations and environments, including cross-task, cross-website, and cross-domain settings.
 There are $684$ and $1341$ test instances in total for WebArena and Mind2Web, respectively.
 For WebArena, the number of instances for different domains are Shopping (187), Admin (182), Gitlab (180), Reddit (106), and Multi (29).
 For Mind2Web, the number of different settings are Cross-Task (252), Cross-Website (177), and Cross-Domain (912).

 \textbf{Baselines.} We compare \ours{} against several representative memory-augmented approaches: (i) \textit{Vanilla}, the backbone LLM agent without any memory module, serving as a reference point; (ii) \textit{Synapse}~\citep{zheng2024synapse}, a representative work that organizes past trajectories as in-context memory; and (iii) \textit{AWM}~\citep{wang2025agent}, which further abstracts common patterns from trajectories into reusable workflows.
 Together, these baselines span a progression from agents without memory, to those that directly reuse past trajectories, and finally to methods that distill higher-level structures, providing a comprehensive comparison for evaluating \ours{}.
+To ensure a fair comparison, the baselines are implemented with the same ``Memory Retrieval'' and ``Memory Consolidation'' mechanisms.
+The only difference is about ``Memory Extraction'', which is exactly how \ours{} different from baselines in terms of memory formulations.

 \textbf{Implementation Details.} We build our agents upon several state-of-the-art LLMs accessed via the Vertex AI API,\footnote{\url{https://cloud.google.com/vertex-ai}} including Gemini-2.5-Flash, Gemini-2.5-Pro~\citep{comanici2025gemini}, and Claude-3.7-Sonnet~\citep{Anthropic}.
 These choices allow us to investigate both cross-family (Gemini, Claude) and intra-family (Flash, Pro) variations.
 BrowserGym~\citep{chezelles2025browsergym} is used as the execution environment for WebArena, where we set a maximum step limit of $30$ per query.
 The agent is implemented in ReAct~\citep{yao2023react} style, and iterates until the model predicts the stop action or reaches a task termination condition.
 We use the decoding temperature of $0.7$ for model generations for both WebArena and Mind2Web.